premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-12. How many objects will be created in the following code?
+12. How many objects will be created in the following code?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)